Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

    }
    ```

-### Updating Recurring Events
+### Update recurring events

 If you need to delete or update a single instance of a recurring event, get the list of event instances first with the `expandRecurrence()` method of the `CalendarEvent` object (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarEvent) and [wearable](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarEvent) applications).
 Then, delete the applicable event instance, or update it by calling the `update()` method with the `updateAllInstances` parameter set to `false`.

-To update recurring events:
+To update recurring events, follow these steps:

 1. Retrieve the default system calendar using the `getDefaultCalendar()` method of the `CalendarManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarManager) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarManager) applications).

-   Retrieve the event using the `get()` method by specifying the event ID.
+   Retrieve the event using the `get()` method by specifying the event ID:

    ```
    var calendar = tizen.calendar.getDefaultCalendar('EVENT');